nextcloud/documentation/admin_manual/issues/code_signing.rst

 In above error output it can be seen that:

-1. In the ownCloud core (that is, the ownCloud server itself) the files "index.php" and "version.php" do have the wrong version.
+1. In the Nextcloud core (that is, the Nextcloud server itself) the files "index.php" and "version.php" do have the wrong version.
-2. In the ownCloud core the unrequired extra file "/test.php" has been found.
+2. In the Nextcloud core the unrequired extra file "/test.php" has been found.
 3. It was not possible to verify the signature of the calendar application.

 The solution is to upload the correct "index.php" and "version.php" files, and